flashjaysan/defold-side-scroller-tutorial-from-scratch/README.md

 Put simply, this code updates the game object's position each frame by changing its `x` component.
 If the position gets too much on the left, it gets reset back on the right.

 **Note:** The *delta time* is the time elapsed between the current frame and the previous one.
 It is a very useful value to ensure the game flows at the same speed on slow and fast computers.
+If you need more information about this, take a look at the official [Movement tutorial](https://github.com/defold/tutorial-movement).

 ### Adding the script to the small planets game object